Income Tax Act s. 146.1, Canada Education Savings Act

 part of the review discusses complaints by consumers about RESPs.

-The main complaints are the following, in relation to group
+The main complaints were the following, in relation to group

 scholarship providers: